 Universities can be either a stressful situation or the most exciting process one can achieve.
 Sometimes it can be a mixture of both.
 Regardless if you are a parent visiting your child’s university or a will-be college student on the hunt to find your perfect university, here is a list of the coolest college towns in America.
 Even if you are not applying for college, you can still enjoy these locations for a fun and active adventure in these historic college towns.

 The Museum of Natural History along with the Fiske Planetarium are great options for visitors.
-Come here during the spring to autumn season and you can participate in cycling on the Boulder Cruiser Ride on Thursday evening with hundreds of other cyclists.
+Come here during the spring to the autumn season and you can participate in cycling on the Boulder Cruiser Ride on Thursday evening with hundreds of other cyclists.
 Hiking, city pursuits, and skiing are popular activities with the residents here as well.
+You can get there via air charter Boulder.

 Tailored to a college student lifestyle, there is plenty to do here.
 It has different bookstores, art galleries, bars, restaurants and cafes that come in all sizes.
 If anyone wants to take a look at Boston, it is a 30-minute drive to the capital from Amherst, Massachusetts.